Kaspazas/Kaspazas.github.io/docs/_methods/sentiment_analysis.md

 <h3>A deeper, more practically applicable approach</h3>
 One can sub-divide devide their dataset, based on the topic of given texts, or through the inclusion of certain keywords.

 For marketing, this could be used to examine sentiments related to features of a product or event.
 For example, one could evaluate the sentiment related to the price of a product, by segmenting the downloaded text into a sub-set that includes price related keywords.
+Note that this is a very basic approach, which can be improved through additional language processing (for example finding what words represent combined concepts through [word embedding](/methods/word-embedding) and more carefully defined queries.

 As for the example dataset used here, we can use it to evaluate sentiment related to russian equipment: